Skip to main content

 7. Click Save.

-Create the trigger for the Google Analytics Convert Plus Tag
+Create the trigger for the Google Universal Analytics Convert Plus Tag

 1. In Google Tag Manager, click on the Triggers section and then click to add a new trigger.